Treblle/treblle-laravel/README.md

 });
 ```

-NOTE: In case you want to temporarily disable observability, you can do so by setting `TREBLLE_ENABLE=false`
+NOTE: In case you want to temporarily disable observability, you can do so by setting env as `TREBLLE_ENABLE=false`

 You're all set.
 Next time someone makes a request to your API you will see it in real-time on your Treblle dashboard
 alongside other features like: auto-generated documentation, error tracking, analytics and API quality scoring.